Protests over the situation on the beach of Lady’s Mile

 LADY'S MILE

-However, these assurances have done little to quell the growing unrest.
-Protesters remain sceptical, pointing to past instances where environmental protections were overlooked or inadequately enforced.
-They are calling for a moratorium on further development until comprehensive environmental impact assessments can be conducted, and for greater involvement of local communities in the decision-making process.
+Protesters remain sceptical, pointing to past failures in enforcing environmental protections.
+They demand a moratorium on further development until comprehensive environmental impact assessments are conducted.
+They also call for greater community involvement in decision-making.

 The Way Forward: Seeking Balance